fantasycalendar/obsidian-fantasy-calendar/README.md

 ### Automatic Event Creation

-Additionally, each calendar can automatically create events if the `Automatically Add Events` calendar setting is turned on.
-This setting is **per calendar.**
+Additionally, each calendar can automatically create events using frontmatter tags.

-Optionally, you can tell the calendar to only watch for new events in a specific folder.
+Optionally, you can tell the plugin to only watch for new events in a specific folder.
 Leaving this setting blank will watch the entire vault for new events.

 Automatic event creation uses `fc-date` and `fc-category`, as well as an additional property: `fc-calendar`.